Indonesian presidential rivals plan to challenge official election results with allegations of fraud - ExBulletin

 Lubis said election irregularities occurred before, during and after the vote, but noted that his team had difficulty getting witnesses to testify in court, saying they were intimidated by authorities.
 He acknowledged that it would be difficult to successfully challenge the election result with such a wide margin of victory.

-There is no way to prove it, so we will say that when we talk about electoral conflicts, we are not only talking about the result of the election, but we are also talking about the electoral process, before the election, Lubis” said told foreign journalists at a press conference on Thursday.
+There is no way to prove it, so we will say that when we talk about electoral conflicts, we are not only talking about the outcome of the election, but we are also talking about the electoral process, before the election, Lubis. ” he told foreign journalists at a press conference on Thursday.

 He said irregularities also took place regarding Widodos' son, Gibran Rakabuming Raka.
-The Constitutional Court made an exception to the minimum age requirement of 40 for candidates so that Raka, who is 37, could run.
+The Constitutional Court made an exception to the minimum age requirement of 40 for candidates so that Raka, aged 37, could run.

-The current chief justice is Widodos' brother-in-law, and he was dismissed from his position by an ethics committee for not having recused himself and for having made last minute changes to the conditions of candidacy for the elections.
+The current chief justice is Widodos' brother-in-law, and he was removed from office by an ethics committee for failing to recuse himself and for making last-minute changes to election candidacy requirements .

 Baswedan's campaign team and his running mate Muhaimin Iskandar said they would file complaints with the Constitutional Court when it opens its three-day registration period for election disputes, a day after the winner is announced .